natsu3773/HelloWorld/README.md

 # HelloWorld
 Hello World!
-This seems to be a pizdec but no matter we shall conquer all things.
+This seems to be a pizdec but no matter we shall conquer all.